MLB Rumors: Bryce Harper’s Former Manager Says Giants, Padres, Asked Him About Free Agency

 Baker also admitted that while he still has contact with Harper, he hasn’t asked the player about where he intends to sign a contract, or even which way he’s leaning if he hasn’t yet made up his mind.
 He hasn’t followed up with either the Giants or the Padres either on their negotiations with Harper.

 At the moment, there are four teams who are believed to still be involved — to varying degrees — in courting Harper.
-The Giants and Padres are still in the mix, although the San Diego side seem to be dropping out of the running, the Phillies, and the Los Angeles Dodgers, who reportedly suddenly jumped on board on Sunday with an offer for Harper.
+The Giants and Padres are still in the mix — although the San Diego side seem to be dropping out of the running — as well as the Phillies and the Los Angeles Dodgers, who reportedly suddenly jumped on board on Sunday with an offer for Harper.

-According to Baker, one factor that will play a major role in the decision is stability, given that he and his wife, Kayla Varner want to start a family.
+According to Baker, one factor that will play a major role in the decision is stability, given that he and his wife, Kayla Varner, want to start a family.
 This could explain Harper’s demand for a long-term contract, as he doesn’t want to have to move around or be a free agent again during his career.

 It has already been hinted that the reason Harper hesitated to sign with the Phillies in the first place is due to the distance between Philadelphia and Las Vegas, his hometown.
 With that in mind, the three California sides could provide him with better options.